Zichqec/YAYA_Fundamentals/Module 05 - Common Functions/02 - Variable Manipulation.md

 # Further Context

 The whole business with writing the variable names in these *as strings* has confused me before, so I will mention it in more detail here.
-The proper usage of ISVAR, for example, looks like `ISVAR("friendship")`, *not* `ISVAR(friendship)`.
+The proper usage of ISVAR, for example, looks like `ISVAR("appreciation")`, *not* `ISVAR(appreciation)`.

-If you think about it with our visualization technique, `ISVAR(friendship)` would look something like `ISVAR(57)` (if the friendship value was 57), which doesn't really make sense.
+If you think about it with our visualization technique, `ISVAR(appreciation)` would look something like `ISVAR(57)` (if the `appreciation` value was 57), which doesn't really make sense.
 So, make sure you use strings here.
 When you're looking up functions on AYAYA, keep an eye out for this sort of thing.

 [Next lesson >>](https://github.com/Zichqec/YAYA_Fundamentals/blob/main/Module%2005%20-%20Common%20Functions/03%20-%20Array%20Manupulation.md)